coder/code-server/docs/collaboration.md

    code-server --enable-proposed-api genuitecllc.codetogether
    ```

-   Or you could add a value in code-server's [config file](https://coder.com/docs/code-server/v3.11.1/FAQ#how-does-the-config-file-work).
+   Another option would be to add a value in code-server's [config file](https://coder.com/docs/code-server/v3.11.1/FAQ#how-does-the-config-file-work).

 3. Refresh code-server and navigate to the CodeTogether icon in the sidebar to host or join a coding session.